©2013 NPT PHOTO BY RICK HOOPER

 Source: The Newport Plain Talk

-For more details, see Tuesday's edition of The Newport Plain Talk.
+For more details, please see the Thursday edition of the

 Subscribe to The Newport Plain Talk by clicking SUBSCRIBE.